jilliangmeehan/looore/content/Weapons/Earthshaker.md

 "One day, you will understand why you embarked on this verdant path."

 "By past fuel, and present flame, life marches ever on."

+> [!jillian]
+> Now we know where this quote comes from!
+It's basically the Turnfire oath.